How Is a Latex Allergy Diagnosed?

 Allergic reactions may be treated by removal of the latex product and drug treatment according to the type of symptoms developing.
 If the symptoms are irritant contact dermatitis, antihistamine and/or corticosteroid medicines may be enough to treat symptoms.
 Severe reactions should also be treated with epinephrine, intravenous fluids, and other support by hospital or emergency personnel.

-If you have a latex allergy, it is important for you to wear a MedicAlert bracelet and carry an emergency epinephrine syringe.
+If you have a latex allergy, it is important for you to wear a MedicAlert bracelet and carry two emergency epinephrine syringes.

 There is no cure for latex allergy, so the best treatment for this condition is prevention.